Workers’ Compensation Lawyers for Teachers

 - Repetitive stress injuries from excessive technology use

 - Slip, trip and falls on school property

 - Strains and sprains of muscles and joints

 - Toxic exposure

 We believe in helping those who have nurtured us and our children for so many years.
-Come see why so many teachers in Philadelphia and throughout Pennsylvania trust Larry Pitt & Associates to protect their rights after they have sustained a serious workplace injury.
+Come see why so many teachers trust Larry Pitt & Associates, P.C. to protect their rights after they have sustained a serious workplace injury.

 Teachers Can Rely On Our Philadelphia Workers’ Compensation Lawyers

 If you are a teacher who has been hurt in a work-related accident or by an act of physical violence, you deserve to know that someone is looking out for you.
-Larry Pitt & Associates has represented teachers in workers’ compensation hearings and throughout the claims process for more than three decades.
-To speak with one of our dedicated Philadelphia workers’ compensation lawyers, please call 1-888-748-8529 or fill out our contact form.
-We are proud to serve clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
+Larry Pitt & Associates, P.C., has represented teachers in workers’ compensation hearings and throughout the claims process for more than four decades.
+To speak with one of our dedicated Philadelphia workers’ compensation lawyers, please call 888-PITT-LAW or fill out our contact form.
+We are proud to serve clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.